-Thank you for considering INKO Creative Imaging for your graphic design and branding needs.
+Thank you for considering INKO Creative for your graphic design and branding needs.
 With more than 20 years’ experience in the creative services industry, we believe open communication and a clear understanding of how we work is essential to a successful client/firm relationship.

 To start, INKO offers a no-cost, initial consultation and discovery where we learn more about your design needs and goals.
 Through this collaboration, we create a menu of options from which we establish an initial project scope and/or ongoing program for brand development.
 While graphic design, logos, branding, web design, etc. are often fluid in nature, INKO will provide a fee estimate though an initial letter of engagement specific to your project or work scope.

 Our goal is to truly understand you, your needs and objectives.
 To become your trusted partner in creating a foundation for highly-effective and creative imaging.
 Together we will develop an ongoing, consistent and cost-effective brand image that will help you. . . ink positive!

 Design on your project will commence upon receipt of the signed letter of engagement and a 50% deposit of the proposed estimate.
 Proposed fees represent our initial perception of the project, but may change if the nature/scope of the project changes, or if the number of edits exceeds the time allotted.
 That’s why a firm understanding of your needs, goals and objectives is critical from the outset.
 Working collaboratively allows the most efficient use of our creative time and your budget.